mroberts1217/AppliedDatabaseTechnologies_ATP_Database_WebApp/README.md

 - Preview player match histories and player profile

 ### Tournament Pages
--Tournament overview with matches played and includes data on the tournament (year, surface, etc.)
+- Tournament overview with matches played and includes data on the tournament (year, surface, etc.)

 ### Head to head comparison page
--allows users to query a head to head record between two players with filters
+- allows users to query a head to head record between two players with filters
 - displays a bar chart visualization

 ### Match Detail Page